 - Hold a Doctor of Philosophy (PhD) or Juris Doctor (JD) from a regionally accredited institution located in the United States where English is the medium of instruction.

 Test scores must have been obtained within the last two years.
 This is a UW Graduate Admissions rule and is not flexible.
 Contact the HCDE academic advising office if official scores were submitted to UW prior to the last two years.

 It may take several weeks for TOEFL scores to show as being "received" by the University of Washington.
 After applying, periodically log-in to your application profile to check the status of the scores.

 The TOEFL institutional code is 4854.
 If a department code is required, use 99.
 Applicants using IELTS test scores must submit official scores electronically via the IELTS system (E-TRF), using the University of Washington’s organization ID 365.
 An offer of admission cannot be extended prior to the receipt of official scores.

 International students should familiarize themselves with the Graduate School’s English requirements and teaching policies.
-HCDE PhD graduate students who are not native speakers of English must meet the criteria in Memo 15: Conditions of Appointment for TAs who are not Native Speakers of English to receive an employment offer as a TA.
-Memo 15 includes additional requirements beyond English language proficiency for admission to the HCDE PhD degree.
+HCDE PhD graduate students who are not native speakers of English must meet the criteria in Policy 5.2: Conditions of Appointment for TAs who are not Native Speakers of English to receive an employment offer as a TA.
+Policy 5.2 includes additional requirements beyond English language proficiency for admission to the HCDE PhD program.